This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place the mushroom on a baking sheet and rub 1 teaspoon of the olive oil over the top of the mushroom.
-Bake for 5 minutes.
-Remove from the oven.
+- Place the portobello mushroom cap on a baking sheet and brush the top lightly with 1 teaspoon of olive oil.
+Bake for 5 minutes to help release moisture and lightly crisp the surface.

-- Spread half of the mozzarella cheese in the mushroom cap.
-Top with tomato slices, the black olives, and 1 tablespoon of the chopped basil.
+- Sprinkle half of the mozzarella inside the mushroom cap.
+Top with tomato slices, black olives, and some of the chopped basil.

-- Return to the oven and bake for 20 minutes, or until the cheese melts and is golden.
+- Return the mushroom to the oven and bake for 20 minutes, until the cheese is melted and lightly browned.

-- Remove from the oven and top with the remaining fresh basil.
-Best if enjoyed while still hot from the oven.
+- Remove from the oven and garnish with the remaining fresh basil.
+Serve warm.

 Notes